 Transfer to the airport for your flights home.

 Aydin Kudu—photographer, filmmaker, and native Turk—serves as a consultant to National Geographic magazine photographers and writers on assignment in Turkey, providing invaluable access and interpreting his country's rich culture and history.
 He has accompanied National Geographic television crews, as well as scientists working on Society-funded archaeological expeditions.
-Aydin's photography has been exhibited in multiple cities, and his films documenting Turkish life have won two international and four Turkish documentary film awards.
+Aydin's photography has been exhibited in multiple cities, and his films documenting life, the environment, and social issues in Turkey have won three international and six Turkish documentary film awards.

 Aydin will join the following departures:

-Price is per person, double occupancy.
-For a single room, add $2,200.
-The optional hot-air balloon excursion on Day 6 is $300 per person.
-Airfare is not included in the expedition cost.
-Economy airfare from New York to Istanbul and return from Bodrum is from $800, and flights within Turkey are $600 (subject to change).
+Prices are per person, double occupancy.
+For a single room, add $2,250.
+The optional hot air balloon excursion on Day 6 is $300 per person.